 Reviewing the Best Running Apps for iPhone and Android

 Running is one of the most common ways to stay fit.
-Thankfully, in today’s world there are plenty of ways to record and review your running routine.
+Thankfully, there are plenty of ways to record and review your running routine in today’s world.
 These apps allow you to monitor your distance and pace, track your mileage, follow training plans, find new running routes, find new running friends, and much more.
 App developers have created many free and paid running apps for both Apple iPhone and Android devices.
-Even better, many of these running apps sync up with your currently used fitness apps, fitness watches, and fitness trackers.
+Even better, many running apps sync up with your currently used fitness apps, watches, and trackers.

-Whether your running for weight loss or performance goals, there is an app on this list for everyone!
-I have sorted through many of the options and come up with this complete review of the 6 Best Running Apps.
-All of the apps on this list have a free version and in-app purchase options to get additional features.
+Whether you’re running for weight loss or performance goals, there is an app on this list for everyone!
+I have sorted through many options and come up with this complete review of the 6 Best Running Apps.
+All apps on this list have a free version and in-app purchase options to get additional features.

-If monitoring your running performance over a long period of time is important to you, then you need to download Strava right away!
-My favorite running app, Strava syncs with Garmin and many other tracking devices, making it super easy to review your workout results immediately post-run.
+If monitoring your running performance over a long period of time is essential to you, then you need to download Strava right away!
+My favorite running app, Strava, syncs with Garmin and many other tracking devices, making it super easy to review your workout results immediately post-run.

-If finding new running routes, meeting new friends, or challenging each other is enjoyable for you, then Strava can make all those happen.
+If finding new running routes, meeting new friends, or challenging each other is enjoyable, Strava can make all those happen.